MISSION STATEMENT

 READY GOLF POLICY

 "Ready Golf" means thinking ahead so that you are ready to play when it is your turn.
 It means being ready to play, NOT playing when you're ready.
 "Ready Golf" applies everywhere - on tees, fairways, and on the greens.
+Read our Club's policy on Pace of Play here.

 • Teeing Off: The player with the honors should be ready to hit first.
 If the players with the honors is NOT ready, then someone else should hit first.